 To get a job, many places require a high school diploma.
 A high school diploma shows that a student has learned the basic things needed to get by in society.
 The high school provides access to classes, such as science and writing classes, that provide the pre-requisites to high education.
 It is sometimes difficult to recreate classes like these in the home.

 Pros of Homeschool for Seeking Higher Education and Work

-Homeschooled children can pursue a higher education just like any other like-minded kids.
+Homeschooled children can pursue higher education just like any other like-minded kids.
 Although some schools used to be hesitant about homeschooling when it was uncommon, most of them now accept homeschoolers, and some have even requested that homeschoolers apply there.

-If your child is in high school, be sure to check your local requirements about what a child needs in order to be considered as a graduate from high school.
+If your child is in high school, be sure to check your local (state) requirements about what a child needs in order to be considered as a graduate from high school.
 Although there are often alternative ways to enter college and university, it helps to have the right papers in place.
 For example, in my state of Illinois, my homeschool is considered a private school.
 I will prepare a transcript and a high school diploma to prove he has been learning.

-When homeschooled children want jobs after graduation, they often benefit by the fact that they were able to volunteer when they were younger, due to having free time that public school students didn’t.
+When homeschooled children want jobs after graduation, they often benefit from the fact that they were able to volunteer when they were younger, due to having free time that public school students didn’t.
 Homeschool students’ comfort with self-directed learning also gives them an edge.

 Opportunities for Extracurricular Experiences

 Another point to consider before homeschooling is extracurricular activities, such as sports, clubs, and interests.
 As with the other subjects, there are pros and cons to homeschooling when considering extracurricular activities.

 Cons of Homeschool for Extracurricular Experiences